 - Work Gloves – These are the ones I use for homebrewing too.

 - Trigger Clamps – This came in handy when I installed the facial trim board and drip tray.

-I also needed some basic tools like screwdrivers, pliers, and a tape measure.
-On top of that, since I painted my chest freezer, I got the basic paint supplies like a foam roller, paint tray, drop cloth, and other safety gear.
+I also needed basic tools like screwdrivers, pliers, and a tape measure.
+On top of that, since I painted my chest freezer, I got basic paint supplies like a foam roller, paint tray, drop cloth, and other safety gear.

 Sourcing Keezer Parts